 You would be on the right lines though.
 The way I would describe it is;

 ‘When you experience something outside of your own culture’s norms, which to you is shocking, whilst all people around you view this as completely normal.
 This can then lead to a feeling of isolation.’

-To me, it is the isolation and the loneliness associated to culture shock that is the truly damaging aspect.
-I see shocking things in the UK all the time; however everyone around me is always as shocked as I am.
+To me, it is the isolation and the loneliness associated with culture shock that is the truly damaging aspect.
+I see shocking things in the UK all the time; however, everyone around me is always as shocked as I am.
 This almost completely negates the ‘shocking’ aspect long-term.

 This all sounds very dramatic but I see this literally all of the time.
-So many teachers in China have bailed and gone home in a matter of weeks.
-All because of what I described above.
+So many foreign teachers in China have bailed and gone home in a matter of weeks, all because of what I described above.